-New York is second (behind Washington) in the US for producting apples and apple products.
+New York is second (behind Washington) in the US for producing apples and apple products.
 Stop by Apple Country Spirits and Rootstock Ciderworks tasting room to sip their premium distilled spirits.
 The bar is fashioned from hand-hewn beams and reclaimed wood from a 100-year-old barn on the property, giving it a warm and welcoming feel.
 Specialty items at this 4th generation family farm include Peach Tree Vodka, Plum Brandy, and Barrel-Aged Applejack—all with natural flavors sourced from DeFisher Fruit Farms.

 #4 Feast on a Fantastic Meal

-While at Letchworth State Park, pop into the Glen Iris Inn for a decadent lunch featuring a unique French Onion Soup with Raclettte cheese.
-From the New York State Salad (cheddar, apples, sunflower seeds, Concord grape dressing) to homemade Pot Roast with veggies and potatoes, the food is scrumptious and the is service impeccable.
+While at Letchworth State Park, pop into the Glen Iris Inn for a decadent lunch featuring a unique French Onion Soup with Raclette cheese.
+From the New York State Salad (cheddar, apples, sunflower seeds, Concord grape dressing) to homemade Pot Roast with veggies and potatoes, the food is delicious, and the is service impeccable.
 Save room for a bite of Cranberry Almond Bread Pudding with vanilla sauce.
 The Inn is the recently remodeled summer home/estate of William Letchworth in the heart of the Portage Gorge.

-#5 Visit the #1 Grocery Chain in New York
+#5 Visit New York’s #1 Grocery Chain

 #6 Sleep in a Castle

 At the 1890’s Bellhurst Castle, you don’t have to visit Europe to make sleeping in a castle a reality.
-Accommodations at this Geneva lakefront resort include the White Springs Manor, Vinifiera Inn, and the Chambers in the Castle.
+Accommodations at this Geneva lakefront resort include the White Springs Manor, Vinifera Inn, and the Chambers in the Castle.
 Experience the richly-carved woodworks, romantic fireplaces, and gorgeous antique furnishings that make each room unique.
 Enjoy upscale amenities and Edgar’s Steakhouse, a delightful restaurant, as you explore this timeless treasure with a haunted past.
 The hotel also has another restaurant, winery, and spa & salon.